bayyangjie/Uber-Trips-Analysis/README.md

 # Tools used
+* Google Cloud - Data storage in GCP platform
-* Google Cloud - Used to store the data
+* Google Compute -  Creates a VM instance and then connecting to MAGE using SSH with the use of external IP/port address
-* Google Compute - MAGE is used to build, deploy, and run data pipelines for performing ETL (Extract, Transform, Load) or ELT processes.
-Google Compute Engine (GCE) is just the infrastructure platform where Mage runs.
+* MAGE - Build, deploy, and run data pipelines for performing ETL (Extract, Transform, Load) or ELT processes.
-* Big Query - Used for running SQL queries
+* Big Query - SQL querying and database management
 * Looker - Generating the visualizations

 # Data Architecture